-The North American Free Trade Agreement (NAFTA), signed by Prime Minister Brian Mulroney, Mexican President Carlos Salinas, and U.S. President George H.W.
-Bush, came into effect on January 1, 1994, creating the largest free trade region in the world, generating economic growth and rising standards of living for the people of all three member countries.
-By strengthening the rules and procedures governing trade and investment throughout the continent, NAFTA has proved to be a solid foundation for building Canada’s prosperity and has set a valuable example of the benefits of trade liberalization for the rest of the world.
+The North American Free Trade Agreement (NAFTA), came into effect on January 1, 1994, creating the largest free trade region in the world, generating economic growth and helping to raise the standard of living for the people of all three member countries.
+By strengthening the rules and procedures governing trade and investment, the NAFTA has proved to be a solid foundation for building Canada’s prosperity and has set a valuable example of the benefits of trade liberalization for the rest of the world.

 For more information, please see background information on the North American Free Trade Agreement.

 If you have questions or comments about this free trade agreement or the environmental and labour cooperation agreements, we would like to hear from you.
-Please contact the Department of Foreign Affairs and International Trade at the following address:
+Please contact Global Affairs Canada at the following address:

 Lester B. Pearson Building